-If your first oral request is authorized, you must wait a minimum of 15 (fifteen) days to make the second oral request.
+In most states, if your first oral request is authorized, you must wait a minimum of 15 (fifteen) days to make the second oral request.
+Use our State Statute Navigator to verify state waiting pereiods.

 Second Oral Request

-You can make the written request to your attending physician at any time following the first oral request, using the statutory form included in your state’s aid-in-dying law (see links at the bottom of the page).
-However, it is recommended that you only complete and sign the written request after your doctors have confirmed you qualify and submitted their respective paperwork.
-Keep a copy of the written request for your records.
+You can make the written request to your attending physician at any time following the first oral request, using the statutory form included in your state’s aid-in-dying law.

 The written request must be witnessed by two individuals, at least one of whom is not related to you, entitled to any portion of your estate, or an employee of the health care facility caring for you.
 Your physician is not eligible to be a witness.